Smile-SA/cloud-info-api/README.md

 - filter
 - purchase_option

-The parameter `purchase_option` can accept either these option:
+The parameter `purchase_option` can accept either these options:
 - OnDemand
 - Reserved
 - Spot